prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns the length of a linestring or multi-linestring using Euclidean measurement on a two dimensional plane (based on spatial ref) in projected units.

+.. function:: ST_PointN(LineString, index) -> Point

+    Returns the vertex of a linestring at a given index (indices start at 1).
+    If the given index is less than 1 or greater than the total number of elements in the collection, returns ``NULL``.
+    Use :func:``ST_NumPoints`` to find out the total number of elements.

 .. function:: ST_XMax(Geometry) -> double

     Returns X maxima of a bounding box of a geometry.